-The most famous event on Bahrain’s calendar is the Formula 1 Gulf Air Bahrain Grand Prix (2020 events is held 20 to 22 March CANCELLED).
+The most famous event on Bahrain’s calendar is the Formula 1 Gulf Air Bahrain Grand Prix on 3 to 5 March 2023.
 This is the most magical and fun time to be in the city and enjoying not just the race at the Bahrain International Circuit but associated activities across town.

 Other family events in Bahrain